What Should You Do After a New Injury?

 By: Eric Walper, Physiotherapist

-As a Physiotherapist in Red Deer, one of the first and most common questions we address with our patients is what they can do at home to promote an efficient and safe return following a new injury.
-When you experience a brand-new injury and emergent care is not required, we implement the principle called: PRICE.
-PRICE is an acronym that stands for: Protect, Rest, Ice, Compression, Elevation.
+As a Physiotherapist in Red Deer, one of the first and most common questions we address with our patients is what they can do after an injury occurs.
+When you experience a brand-new injury, but don’t need the emergency room, we implement our favorite principle: PRICE.
+PRICE is an acronym that stands for “Protect.
+Rest.
+Ice.
+Compression.
+Elevation.”

 PRICE starts you on the right path for recovery.
 Below is some more information about each phase:

 - Protect: To brace, wrap or prevent excessive force or load going through the affected area.

 - Rest: To avoid using the affected area for any form of performance or functional use.